 Integrated Resource Plan.
-In a November 2013 order, the MPUC approved Minnesota Power's 2013 Integrated Resource Plan which details our "EnergyForward" strategic plan and includes an analysis of a variety of existing and future energy resource alternatives and a projection of customer cost impact by class.
+In a November 2013 order, the MPUC approved Minnesota Power's 2013 Integrated Resource Plan which details elements of our EnergyForward strategic plan, announced in January 2013, and includes an analysis of a variety of existing and future energy resource alternatives and a projection of customer cost impact by class.
 We are required to submit our 2015 Integrated Resource Plan with the MPUC no later than September 1, 2015.

 Renewable Energy.
-In February 2007, Minnesota enacted a law requiring 25 percent of Minnesota Power's total retail and municipal energy sales in Minnesota to be from renewable energy sources by 2025.
-The law also requires Minnesota Power to meet interim milestones of 12 percent by 2012, 17 percent by 2016 and 20 percent by 2020.
+In February 2007, Minnesota enacted a law requiring 25 percent of electric utilities' total retail and municipal energy sales in Minnesota to be from renewable energy sources by 2025.
+The law also requires electric utilities to meet interim milestones of 12 percent by 2012, 17 percent by 2016 and 20 percent by 2020.
 The law allows the MPUC to modify or delay meeting a milestone if implementation will cause significant ratepayer cost or technical reliability issues.
 If a utility is not in compliance with a milestone, the MPUC may order the utility to construct facilities, purchase renewable energy or purchase renewable energy credits.
-Minnesota Power met the 2012 milestone and has developed a plan to meet the future renewable milestones which is included in its 2013 Integrated Resource Plan.
 Minnesota Power's 2013 Integrated Resource Plan, which was approved by the MPUC in a November 2013 order, included an update on its plans and progress in meeting the Minnesota renewable energy milestones through 2025.
 (See EnergyForward.)